aigc3d/LHM/README.md

 #### Overview
 ![](https://virutalbuy-public.oss-cn-hangzhou.aliyuncs.com/share/aigc3d/data/LHM/ComfyUI/UI.png)

 The following install guide is by default for linux.
-For windows users, thing become a little bit complicate.
+For windows users, things become a little complicate.
 I prepare a standalone install guide for it [Windows Install](https://github.com/aigc3d/LHM/blob/feat/comfyui/Windows11_install.md)

-#### How to Install
+#### How to Install on linux
 This repo contains the required nodes and UI settings to run LHM on custom videos and custom input human images.
 Let's see how it going~

 ##### Prepare a python env